 French is taught to all pupils but we also utilise opportunities to learn other languages when they are relevant to other learning.
-Our children learn to speak, read and write French and also learn about the cultures and traditions of France.
+Our children learn to speak, read and write French and also learn about the cultures and traditions of France and french speaking countries..
 Opportunities to learn are through speaking and listening, games, songs and role play activities.

 There are three areas of the Computing Curriculum: Information Technology, Computer Science and Digital Literacy.